Discover Amsterdam

 Bar Bachrach

 Bar Bachrach offers a modern menu featuring the typical flavours of the Middle East and Mediterranean: calamari served with creamy hummus, fava beans and amba (mango pickle); smoked aubergine with tahini; and veal spare ribs with a harissa glaze.
-The interior has a warm atmosphere made for shared dining or a cosy bite at the long wooden bar.
+The interior has a warm atmosphere for shared dining or a cosy bite at the long wooden bar.

 Cedars